sajjjadayobi/CLIPfa/README.md

 ## Dataset:
 I was crouse about how much of CLIP's power comes from training on a huge dataset.
 400K from filtered and translated (Flicker30K, MS-COCO and CCm3)
-- Note: We used [image2ds](https://github.com/rom1504/img2dataset) a great tool to download large scale image datasets such as WiT.
+- Note: We used [image2ds](https://github.com/rom1504/img2dataset) a great tool to download large scale image datasets such as MS-COCO.
 It can download, resize and package 100M urls in 20h on one machine.
 Also supports saving captions for url+caption datasets.

 ## Training: <a href="https://colab.research.google.com/github/sajjjadayobi/CLIPfa/blob/main/notebook/CLIPfa_Training.ipynb"><img src="https://img.shields.io/static/v1?label=%F0%9F%A4%97%20Hugging%20Face&message=CLIPfa Training&color=white"></a>
 Any dataset can be used with little change by the [`training code`](https://github.com/sajjjadayobi/CLIPfa/tree/main/clipfa).
 CLIPfa can be trained with other encoders as long as they have the same hidden size at the last layer.
-In [`this`](https://github.com/sajjjadayobi/CLIPfa/blob/main/notebook/CLIPfa_Training.ipynb) notebook I used [`training code`](https://github.com/sajjjadayobi/CLIPfa/tree/main/clipfa) to train a small CLIP on translated flicker30k dataset.
+In [`this`](https://github.com/sajjjadayobi/CLIPfa/blob/main/notebook/CLIPfa_Training.ipynb) notebook I used [`training code`](https://github.com/sajjjadayobi/CLIPfa/tree/main/clipfa) to train a small CLIP on translated [flicker30k] dataset.

 ## Citation: ↩️